 Legal Nurse Consultant

-I have been in the healthcare industry for over 27 years.
-I have been self-employed for 15 years.
-My company includes Krug Anesthesia Services, Krug Consulting Firm, Lessons for Legal Nurses, and Lifecoach for Ladies.
+I have been in the healthcare industry for over 28 years.
+I have been self-employed for more than 16 years.
+My company includes Krug Anesthesia Services, Krug Consulting Firm, Lessons for Legal Nurses, Lifecoach for Ladies, and WOW Ministries Online.

 Krug Consulting is my legal nurse consulting business.
 It has been a fun and challenging journey to develop this part of my company.
 I have been blessed to find other LNCs along the way who have provided much-needed guidance, mentorship, and friendship.
 I hope to return this favor to nurses who may have similar struggles to those I had or saw others have along the way.
 I have also seen some of my friends take a course, attempt to start a business, and fail.
 Through my business, I have met others in that same situation.